souadmarie/souadmarie.github.io/_posts/2016-09-01-new-ecommerce.4.md

 <strong> Development  </strong>

 <p>Once the wireframes were done, we’ve used an application called <a href="https://marvelapp.com/pop/">POP</a> to animate the flow.
 Why?
-It was easier for employees exterior of the team to test and give us feedbacks before we started the technical development.
+It was easier for the employee (exterior of the team) to test and give us feedbacks before we started the technical development.
 We’ve also asked our friends to test it and make sure we did not forget anything. </p>

 <p>We’ve organised the development of our platform in weekly sprints and we’ve followed the basic rules of SCRUM Management.
 We were doing daily standups and weekly tests of our codes to make sure of the quality. </p>